FUTURIST AND TECH-INDUSTRY VETERAN

 Perhaps best described as a futurist, she examines the changing landscape of the world through the lens of technological advancement and development, and asks how these emerging technologies, industries, and applications can, or perhaps should, be deployed, managed, and governed.

-Sophie is the founder and current CEO of 1715 Labs, an Oxford based company focussing on data and AI development.
+Sophie is the co-founder and former CEO of 1715 Labs, an Oxford based company focussing on data and AI development.
 She also works as an ambassador to Singularity University - a Silicon Valley based venture exploring exponential technologies - as a curatorial consultant to the Victoria and Albert museum, and is an adviser to NOT JUST A LABEL, a pioneering contemporary fashion platform.

 Previously, Sophie worked as a director of Consulting and Education at Wired Magazine, and now spends much of her time as a professional speaker, advising executive teams and business boards about emerging technologies.
 Sophie has delivered talks to the Condé Nast International Luxury Conference for four years running.